MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 - The `FilterField` key needs to be the internal name of the SharePoint column.
 If you rename 'Title' to 'Product' in your list, you'll need to use 'Title' in your query string URL.

 >[!TIP]
 >You can find out the internal name by going to List Settings, choosing the column, and looking after the `&Field=` key in the URL.
+That's using a query string URL to help you make a query string URL!

 - When filtering yes/no columns, use the number 0 for _no_ and the number 1 for _yes_.